kamrankhoxa/instagram-unfollow-inssist/README.md

 2. **Navigate to Your Following List**:
    Click on "FOLLOWING" on your Instagram profile to open the list of accounts you are following.

-3. **Install INSSIT**:
+3. **Install TamperMonkey**:
-   If you haven't already, install the ([Extension](https://chromewebstore.google.com/detail/inssist-web-client-for-in/bcocdbombenodlegijagbhdjbifpiijp)) for Google Chrome.
+   If you haven't already, install the [Extension](https://chromewebstore.google.com/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo) for Google Chrome.

-4. **Inspect and Open Console**:
+4. **Add new script and enable**:
-   - Click on the following buton in your Chrome.
+   - Click on the tampermoneky buton in your Chrome.
-   - Select "Insepct & Open Console".
+   - Select "save new script".

 5. **Copy and Paste the Script**:
-   Copy the script from the instagram-unfollow `INSSIST.......js` file in this repository and paste it into the Console script.
+   Copy the script from the instagram-unfollow `script.......js` file in this repository and paste it into the new script.

 6. **Run the Script**:
    - Press Enter.